Big Three (tennis): Grand Slam tournaments

-The Big Three are the top-three all-time men's leaders in Grand Slam singles titles won, as well as finals reached.
-Djokovic has reached 33 finals, Federer 31 finals, and Nadal 30 finals.
-They are the only three men in history to win eight or more singles titles at a single Grand Slam tournament: Nadal with 14 French Open titles, Djokovic with 10 Australian Open titles, and Federer with 8 Wimbledon titles.
+Djokovic, Nadal and Federer are the top three all time men's leaders in Grand Slam singles titles won, winning a record 24, 22 and 20 respectively.
+All three have completed the Career Grand Slam, Djokovic achieved it three times, Nadal twice and Federer once.
+They are as well the players with the most finals appearances, Djokovic has reached a record 37 finals, Federer 31 finals, and Nadal 30 finals.

+They are the only three men in history to win at least eight titles at a single Grand Slam tournament: Nadal with 14 French Open titles, Djokovic with 10 Australian Open titles, and Federer with 8 Wimbledon titles, all of which are all time title records in their respective tournaments.